 Like many conditions, burnout isn’t binary.
 It’s not as simple as saying you’re burnt out or you aren’t.
-As stress continues to build, the symptoms of burnout escalate if left unchecked.
-These can later manifest as acute stress, cognitive impairment, and mental illness.
+As tension continues to build, the symptoms of burnout escalate if left unchecked.
+These can later manifest as acute nerves, cognitive impairment, and mental illness.
 And we’re guessing that’s not what you want.

 How to recognise burnout, and how to avoid it